-Vaccine Corps Partnership (VCP) is a collaboration of multiple stakeholders from across the Chicagoland community dedicated to coordinating resources and learnings to ensure all Chicagoans can access the COVID-19 vaccine while strengthening a public health workforce to pursue health equity beyond this current pandemic.
-The focus of Vaccine Corp Partnership is to amplify hyper-local, community-led, culturally competent strategies for equitable distribution of the COVID19 vaccines.
+Chicagoland Vaccine Partnership a collaboration of multiple stakeholders from across the Chicagoland community dedicated to coordinating resources and learnings to ensure all Chicagoans can access the COVID-19 vaccine while strengthening a public health workforce to pursue health equity beyond this current pandemic.
+The focus of Chicagoland Vaccine Partnership is to amplify hyper-local, community-led, culturally competent strategies for equitable distribution of the COVID-19 vaccines.
 The relationships established and strengthened through this partnership will provide a more just way of ensuring health across the Chicagoland area.
-Incubation of Vaccine Corp Partnership is supported by the Health First Collaborative at Michael Reese Health Trust.
+Incubation of Chicagoland Vaccine Partnership is supported by the Health First Collaborative at Michael Reese Health Trust.

 How we work >